jaketng/forward-motions-api/README.md

 ## Description

 This repository contains a sample API server built with Express.js.
-It provides endpoints to manage pets, users, and store orders using JSON files as data storage.
+It provides endpoints to manage pets, users, and store orders.

 ## Installation